 When you have to discharge a karmic debt, the quicker and more you pay, the faster you get over and done with it.
 The more blockages there are, the longer it will take you.
 The next time you give and the other person doesn’t reciprocate, don’t take it too seriously.
 Tire them out with your goodness and charity and not with your expectations and demands in return.
 In the long run, it’s going to be absolutely worth it.
 Particularly, if you care about elevating yourself spiritually and setting yourself free, which, I may add, is the whole point of our existence and my writings.
 Read more here.

-How can one build a good personal karmic account?
+How can one give a good personal karmic meaning to life?

 In this transient life, in our temporary world, the only true deal is the deal of charity.
 It’s the most profitable transaction.
 Be kind, be selfless.
 Whatever you embark on will lead to success then.
 Dust will turn into diamonds in your hands.
 Your mere touch will turn iron into gold — you’ll become a touchstone.
 Your plans won’t fail, your words will come to pass.
 How come, you may wonder?
 Because Nature can’t afford, much less dare, to mess with a selfless person.
 Read more here.